What is in this leaflet

 Dothep is available in two strengths:

-- Dothep 25 - green and red capsule.
+- Dothep 25 - hard capsule with green and red cap in PVC/PVdC/aluminium blister packs.
 Each pack contains 50 capsules.

 Dothep 25 capsules